 About the Chief of Police

 Chief Cid serves as the Police Chief for the Culver City Police Department.
 As the Police Chief, he is responsible for the overall planning, organizing, efficiency, and direction of all Department staff and operations.
-The Police Department is comprised of the following bureaus: the Office of the Chief of Police, the Operations Bureau, the Investigations Bureau, and the Administrations Bureau.
+The Police Department is comprised of the following bureaus: the Office of the Chief of Police, the Patrol Bureau, the Special Operations Bureau, and the Administrations Bureau.
 The Police Chief is appointed by and reports directly to the City Council.

 Chief Cid is a first-generation Cuban-American who grew up in the Long Beach and Downey area.
 Prior to his career in law enforcement, Chief Cid was a college student-athlete, competing in football and baseball.
 In 2005, Chief Cid was hired by the Culver City Police Department and attended the Los Angeles County Sheriff’s Academy.
 Upon completion of the police academy, Chief Cid spent a few years working patrol before being assigned to the Investigations Bureau, where he became a member of the Department’s Crime Impact Team and later represented the Police Department at the Cal-MMET major narcotics taskforce.

 In 2012, Chief Cid was promoted to the rank of Sergeant.
 As a Sergeant, Chief Cid had the opportunity to supervise the Gang Intelligence Unit, K-9 program, and the Field Training Program, before being assigned to command Group 1 of the LA IMPACT major narcotics taskforce, responsible for investigating large scale narcotics trafficking and money laundering organizations throughout the Southern California region.